MindRoom

 - Matrix-native - Agents live in Matrix rooms and respond to messages

-- Persistent memory - Agent, room, and team-scoped memory that persists across conversations
+- Persistent memory - Agent and team-scoped memory that persists across conversations

 - Hot-reload configuration - Update